Einenlum/specify/README.md

 # spyec

-A very rudimentary PHPSpec-like for Python.
+A PHPSpec-like for Python.
 For fun only (for now).
 If you're looking for a real valid PHPSpec-like, you could check [flowp](http://pawelgalazka.github.io/flowp/testing.html) (but deprecated). [mamba](https://nestorsalceda.com/mamba/) could also interest you, even if it's not exactly what you are searching.

 ## Usage